simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_02_configuration_as_code_concepts.md

 # 9. ❌ Verbose Configuration: ~150 lines for single script management
 # 10. ❌ No Resource Relationships: Cannot reference other Jamf resources easily
 ```

+**⚖️ The Trade-off: Better than Manual, But Still Problematic**

+To be fair, this Ansible approach **is a significant improvement** over manual GUI administration.
+It provides **version control**, **repeatability**, and **automation** that completely eliminates the human errors, time consumption, and inconsistencies of clicking through web interfaces.
+Organizations using this method can deploy the same configuration across multiple environments, track changes through Git, and integrate with CI/CD pipelines for automated deployments.

+However, the **fundamental limitations remain substantial**.
+While you've eliminated the manual GUI problems, you've **traded them for a different set of  challenges**: building and maintaining extensive custom automation, managing state manually, handling API changes, and creating robust error recovery mechanisms.
+The result is often **hundreds or thousands of lines of playbook code** that must be developed, tested, debugged, and maintained by your team - essentially **building your own configuration management system** on top of generic HTTP modules.

+**The core issue**: You're still working **imperatively** (telling the system *how* to do things step-by-step) rather than **declaratively** (describing *what* you want the end result to be).
+This fundamental difference becomes critical as your SaaS configuration complexity grows beyond simple script management to include policies, groups, applications, certificates, and their interdependencies.

 #### 🎯 The Terraform Advantage for SaaS Configuration